GradyB-Lambda/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+    A closure involved a function passing another function.
+Also, closure is what gives inner function access to outer function's scope.

 2. Study the following code, then answer the questions below.

 ```js